Internachi certified professional inspector

-We are fortunate in Nova Scotia to have a dedicated fire department to protect our lives and property.
-While I am comfortable with the level of coverage we have in Halifax and sleep easier knowing we have a dedicated group of professionals ready to deploy, the simple fact is that when it comes to house fires, often the fire department cannot arrive in time to save a home and contrary to popular belief, newer homes generally burn much faster due to the large number of synthetic materials used in new construction and furniture, such as oriented strand board (OSB).
+We are fortunate in Nova Scotia to have countless dedicated fire departments to protect our lives and property.
+While I am comfortable with the level of coverage we have in Halifax and sleep easier knowing we have a highly skilled group of professionals ready to deploy, the simple fact is that when it comes to house fires, often the fire department cannot arrive in time to save a home and contrary to popular belief, newer homes generally burn much faster due to the large number of synthetic materials used in new construction and furniture, such as oriented strand board (OSB).

 There are five basic types of fires.
 They are: